Harlem: Social factors

 The population health of Central Harlem is closely linked to influential social factors on health, also known as social determinants of health, and the impact of structural racism on the neighborhood.
 The impact of discriminatory policies such as redlining have contributed to residents' bearing worse health outcomes in comparison to the average New York city resident.
 This applies to life expectancy, poverty rates, environmental neighborhood health, housing quality, and childhood and adult asthma rates.
 Additionally, the health of Central Harlem residents are linked to their experience of racism.
 Public health and scientific research studies have found evidence that experiencing racism creates and exacerbates chronic stress that can contribute to major causes of death, particularly for African-American and Hispanic populations in the United States, like cardiovascular diseases.

 Certain health disparities between Central Harlem and the rest of New York City can be attributed to 'avoidable causes' such as substandard housing quality, poverty, and law enforcement violence – all of which are issues identified by the American Public Health Association as key social determinants of health.
 These deaths that can be attributed to avoidable causes are known as "avertable deaths" of "excess mortality'"in public health.

 Health problems

 Health and housing conditions

-Access to affordable housing and employment opportunities with fair wages and benefits are closely associated with good health.
+Access to affordable housing and employment opportunities with fair wages and benefits are closely associated with wellbeing.
 Public health leaders have shown that inadequate housing qualities is linked to poor health.
 As Central Harlem also bears the effects of racial segregation, public health researchers claim that racial segregation is also linked to substandard housing and exposure to pollutants and toxins.
 These associations have been documented to increase individual risk of chronic diseases and adverse birth outcomes.
 Historical income segregation via redlining also positions residents to be more exposed to risks that contribute to adverse mental health status, inadequate access to healthy foods, asthma triggers, and lead exposure.